 Tom is fast asleep.
 He can’t smell the fire, and he doesn’t wake up.
 He doesn’t have a clue of the present danger until the smoke alarms in his home sound off to alert him of the deadly fire situation.
 Within moments all five of the interconnected smoke alarms in the home are chirping away.
 Tom wakes to flee the house and wait for fire responders.
 He’s safe and alive thanks to the job of his smoke alarms.

-An All Too Common Story
+An All Too Common of a Story

 According to a study by Underwriters Laboratory, modern homes burn up to eight times faster than comparable homes that were built between 1950 and 1970.
 This is due to quicker fire propagation, causing slower escape times, quicker flashover time (all combustible materials in a room reach their ignition temperatures at the same time), and shorter collapse times.
 Modern homes are also made out of synthetic materials and decorations that burn faster.

 This short time span alters reaction time, changes firefighter strategies, and exacerbates fire situations.
 During a fire incident, you have an average of three minutes to escape the home, but it takes firefighters six minutes to arrive at a fire scene.
 This means it takes responders double the amount of time you are allotted to escape, so relying on firefighters for safety won’t be an effective strategy.
-Smoke detectors are crucial to being alerted as soon as possible, and provide as much time as possible to escape a home.
+Smoke detectors are crucial to being alerted as soon as possible and provide as much time as possible to escape a home.

 Smoke Alarms: The Ins and Outs